 Assignment of Continuing Education Credits

-If you are a training institution or employer, you can apply to the branch to have your training programs approved and added to the approved activities drop down list in EMACCS by completing the request for EMALB CME credits form.
+Training Institutions and Employers may apply to the branch to have training programs approved and added to the approved activities drop down list in EMACCS by completing the request for EMALB CME credits form.

 Shortfall Notice and Adjudication